-Scripps Institution of Oceanography is dedicated to the study of the oceans, atmosphere, and Earth.
-The institution’s goal is to train professional oceanographers to be teachers, independent researchers, or both.
+Scripps Oceanography is dedicated to the study of the oceans, atmosphere, and Earth.
+The institution's goal is to train professional oceanographers to be teachers, independent researchers, or both.
+(See What You Can Do With a Degree from Scripps.)

 But opportunities are not limited to these two directions.
 Ships require crews; libraries must be staffed; and electronic, biological, and chemical technicians are needed.
 Positions for specialists are available, and opportunities occasionally exist for those already out of school to move up through on-the-job training.